How to Choose the Best Barcode Scanner SDK for Your App

 For some scenarios, open source is good enough, and you have options to choose from.
 For other scenarios, you’ll need the best enterprise barcode scanner SDK you can get.

 To ensure your choice is the right one, reframe that question to, “How do the barcode scanner SDK’s features match my intended use case?”
 Read on to learn more about how to do that.
-You can also check out our feature-level comparison between open source and Scandit barcode scanning.

 The top ten features to evaluate when choosing a barcode scanner SDK are scanning performance, symbology support, UI support, security and privacy, scalability, development environments, documentation, developer support, licensing and pricing, and software releases.